endernewton/subdiscover/README.md

 >Car: P 0.8937 J 0.6920
 >Horse: P 0.8805 J 0.4446

-If you fail to reproduce the result, please feel free to contact me (xinleic@cs.cmu.edu).

 Credit goes to:

 0. Bharath Hariharan et al for Exemplar LDA code;